Genocides in history (1490 to 1914): German South West Africa

-The Herero and Namaqua peoples of present-day Namibia endured a genocidal persecution between 1904 and 1907 while their homeland was under colonial rule as German South West Africa.
+Identified as the first genocide of the 20th century, the Herero and Namaqua peoples of present-day Namibia endured a genocidal persecution between 1904 and 1907 while their homeland was under colonial rule as German South West Africa.
 Large percentages of their populations perished in a brutal scorched earth campaign led by German General Lothar von Trotha.
-An estimated 10,000 Namaqua were killed, with estimates for the Herero ranging from 60,000 and 100,000.
+An estimated 10,000 Nama were killed, with estimates for the Herero ranging from 60,000 and 100,000.
+Historian Leonor Faber-Jonker highlights how genocidal violence in German South-West Africa was built up to with ever more eterminatory wars during the late 19th century.

-A copy of Trotha's Extermination Order survives in the Botswana National Archives.
+Beginning as an insurrection against German colonial rule, the Herero Wars almost immediately developed into a genocide of the indigenous insurrectionists, with Trotha issuing his Extermination Order in October 1904, a copy of which survives in the Botswana National Archives.
 The order states "every Herero, with or without a gun, with or without cattle, will be shot.
 I will no longer accept women or children, I will drive them back to their people [to die in the desert] or let them be shot at."
 Olusoga and Erichsen write: "It is an almost unique document: an explicit, written declaration of intent to commit genocide."
+Trotha further explained that the German response to the indigenous insurrection "is and remains the beginning of a racial struggle".

+Many of those not killed were moved to concentration camps, such as Shark Island, after the destruction of their villages, where many succumbed to starvation.
+These concentration camps were also the location of medical experiments by German eugenicists such as Eugen Fischer.

 Zulu Kingdom under Shaka Zulu

-Between 1810 and 1828, the Zulu kingdom under Shaka Zulu laid waste to large parts of present-day South Africa and Zimbabwe.
+Between 1810 and 1828, the Zulu kingdom under Shaka Zulu and Dingane laid waste to large parts of present-day South Africa and Zimbabwe.
 Frequently, Zulu armies not only aimed to defeat their enemies, they aimed to totally destroy them.
 Those who were exterminated included prisoners of war, women, children and even dogs.
-Estimates of the death toll range from 1 million to 2 million.
+Until the 1990s and early 2000s the academic literature attributed the cause of the Mfecane to Shaka's expansionist policies, however scholars now view the Mfecane as having been caused by factors predating the founding of the Zulu kingdom, namely the interplay of pre-existing trends of political centralization with the effects of international trade, environmental instability, and European colonization.
+Estimates of the death toll during the Mfecane range from 1 million to 2 million.